Before Choosing A Flap Disc, Understand Stainless Steel

 These particles are impurities to stainless steel.
 And what is worse is those impurities are unlikely to show up until after your steel is exposed to the elements the stainless steel was chosen for in the first place.

-Or you grinded on a joint to prepare it for welding, now you find it difficult to strike a good arc, due to tainting from using the wrong flap disc on the joint.
+Or you grinded on a joint to prepare it for welding.
+And Now you find it difficult to strike a good arc because of tainting from using the wrong flap disc on the joint.

 Stainless steel is sensitive to the wrong kind of heat.
-Incompatible flap discs run hot.
+The wrong flap discs run hot.
 The results of which are scorch marks on your stainless steel.

 Scorch marks that indicate you now have intergranular corrosion.
-And you are now in a whole other world of problems.
+And you’re now in a whole other world of problems.

 Intergranular corrosion is where the metal elements that give stainless steels its properties such as chromium, nickel and molybdenum, move away from areas of high heat.
 The result is cracking at a granular level and those sections of the stainless steel loosing it’s anti corrosion.

-And you can heat up the incompatible flap disc so much it fails, breaks apart, flying pieces of flap disc material all over your working area.
+And you can heat up the bad flap disc so much it fails, breaks apart, flying pieces of flap disc material all over your working area.

 Cost Indication: $$$